2011 NCAA Division I Football Championship Game

 The 2011 NCAA Division I Football Championship Game was a postseason college football game between the Delaware Fightin' Blue Hens and the Eastern Washington Eagles.
 It was played on January 7, 2011, at Pizza Hut Park in Frisco, Texas.
 The culminating game of the 2010 NCAA Division I FCS football season, it was won by Eastern Washington, 20–19.

 This was the first FCS (formerly Division I-AA) title game played in Frisco, after the prior 13 editions had been contested at Finley Stadium in Chattanooga, Tennessee.
-With the tournament field expanded from 16 to 20 teams, this was also the first time for the title game to be contested in January.
+With the tournament field expanded from 16 to 20 teams, this was also the first time for the title game to be contested in January, several weeks after the semifinals.
+Played on a Friday night with a kickoff shortly after 6:00 p.m.
+CST, it was broadcast on ESPN2.

 Teams

 The participants of the Championship Game were the finalists of the 2010 FCS Playoffs, which began with a 20-team bracket.
 This was the first season of 20 teams in the tournament field; it had been 16 teams since 1986.